 History

-On October 9th, 2007, a visionary group of pre-law students at the University of Michigan established Kappa Alpha Pi (KAPi), a fraternity dedicated to promoting academic excellence, professional development, and a close-knit community for aspiring legal professionals.
-These students sought to create an organization that would better address the unique needs of those pursuing careers in law, fostering both personal growth and career readiness.
+On October 9th, 2007, a group of students at the University of Michigan established Kappa Alpha Pi (KAPi) Fraternity, an organization dedicated to promoting academic excellence and professional development among aspiring leaders in law, government, and political consulting.
+These students sought to create an organization that would better address the unique needs of those pursuing careers in these fields, fostering both personal growth and career readiness in each of its members.

-Since its founding, KAPi has grown into a prestigious national fraternity with an impressive network of 46 chapters at renowned institutions across the United States, including Georgetown University, UC Berkeley, and Cornell University.
-Over the years, Kappa Alpha Pi Nationals has significantly expanded its capabilities, offering members invaluable opportunities such as scholarships, internships, and access to a thriving network of dedicated individuals committed to excellence in the legal profession.
+Since its establishment, KAPi has grown into a prestigious national fraternity with a network of 46 chapters across the United States.
+Georgetown University, UC Berkeley, and Cornell University are among the renowned institutions that host chapters of KAPi.
+Over the years, Kappa Alpha Pi Nationals has significantly expanded its resources, allowing its members to gain access to scholarships, internships, and a thriving network of dedicated individuals.